As of August 27, 2020

 The role of the Governance, Compensation and Nominating Committee (the “Committee”) of Aemetis, Inc. (the “Company”) is to assist the Board of Directors (the “Board”) of the Company by:

-- Recommending to the Board corporate governance guidelines applicable to the Company;
+- Recommending to the Board corporate governance guidelines applicable to the Company.

-- Identifying, reviewing, and evaluating individuals qualified to become members of the Board;
+- Identifying, reviewing, and evaluating individuals qualified to become members of the Board.

-- Reviewing and recommending the nomination of Board members;
+- Reviewing and recommending the nomination of Board members.

 - Assisting the Board with other related tasks, as assigned from time to time.

-- The Committee shall consist of at least three directors, each of whom is to be free of any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment.
+- The Committee shall consist of at least two directors, each of whom is to be free of any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment.
 Committee members shall meet the independence requirements of all applicable laws and regulations, including the rules of the stock exchange on which the Company’s common stock is listed, if any.

 - Committee members shall be generally acquainted with corporate governance and compensation issues and have experience in one or more of the areas of the Committee’s responsibilities.